-1. Background
+- 1. Background

 - 2. Empirical Observations

 - 3. Model

 - 4. SIMULATIONS

 - 5. Empirical Test

-- 6. TAKEAWAYS
+- 6. Takeaways

-- 1. A large share of international trade transactions is invoiced in dollars - 2.
+- 1. Most international trade is invoiced in a few currencies.
+Large US dollar role - 2.
 New dominant currency pricing (DCP) paradigm has emerged, shifting policy views - Makes exports unresponsive to exchange rate changes - Reduces the value of flexible exchange rates as automatic stabilisers - Limits the gains from independent monetary policy - 3.
 Key DCP assumptions: 1) exporters have monopoly power; 2) prices are sticky in dollars.
 But: - Dollar dominance is more prevalent in homogeneous-good markets in which prices are flexible - Many developing and EM producers are price takers.
 They export commodities or fairly homogeneous products with limited market power.
 Even if there is market power, prices tend to be flexible; e.g., commodity prices are quoted in US dollars, but prices are flexible - Advanced-economy producers often face very elastic demands in global markets too